| S T U D I O B E C H E R | ||

 May 2010

-MPH Architects and Studio Becher present their ideas for the extension and facade alteration of a 1960s residential block in Poole, UK.
+MPH Architects and Studio Becher present their proposal for the extension and facade alteration of a 1960s residential block in Poole, UK.

 December 2009